Pacific Access Category Resident Visa

 Getting citizenship

-For most people, after 5 years of living in New Zealand as a resident, you may be able to get New Zealand citizenship.
+Most people, after 5 years of living in New Zealand as a resident, can apply to get New Zealand citizenship if they meet the requirements.
 You do not need a Permanent Resident Visa first.

 Requirements for NZ citizenship — New Zealand Government